w3c-webmob/netinfo-usecases/README.md

 ![image](images/ios_facebook.png)

 ### Tweetbot
-Tweetbot and several other Twitter apps support [streaming](https://dev.twitter.com/docs/streaming-apis), but only make use of it on WiFi networks.
+Tweetbot and several other Twitter apps support [streaming](https://dev.twitter.com/docs/streaming-apis), but only make use of it on Wi-Fi networks.

 ![](images/tweetbot_wifi.png)